ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The sequence concat combiner assumes at least one output from encoders is a tensors of size `b x s x h` where `b` is the batch size, `s` is the length of the sequence and `h` is the hidden dimension.
 The sequence / text / sequential input can be specified with the `main_sequence_feature` parameter that should have the name of the sequential feature as value.
-If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the model definition and will look for a feature with a rank 3 tensor output (sequence, text or time series).
+If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the configuration and will look for a feature with a rank 3 tensor output (sequence, text or time series).
 If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features along the sequence `s` dimension.

 If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have identical `s` dimension, otherwise an error will be thrown.